What if your customer won't pay? A lawyer's guide for small business owners

 Charging interest on overdue invoices

-Charging interest on late invoice payments can provide clients with the incentive they need to pay up.
+Charging interest on late invoice payments can provide customers with the incentive they need to pay up.
 The late payment of debts legislation, which includes the Late Payment of Commercial Debts (Interest) Act 1998 and The Late Payment of Commercial Debts Regulations 2013, gives businesses the statutory right to claim interest on late payments from any other businesses.
-Under the former Act if no payment date is set businesses have a maximum of 30 days to pay an invoice before default interest sets in at a whopping 8% above the Bank of England Base Rate.
+Under the 1998 Act, if no payment date is set businesses have a maximum of 30 days to pay an invoice before default interest sets in at a whopping 8% above the Bank of England Base Rate.
 You should outline how much interest you plan to charge for overdue payment in your initial contract.

 Clive Rich is the founder and Chairman of LawBite.
 Belinda Naiken-Payne is a corporate and commercial lawyer.
 If you want to speak to Clive or Belinda about any of the above, you can do so by entering an enquiry via LawBite's Business Legal Advice form.